 Donny is our main man when it comes to logistics, local contacts, itinerary planning and area knowledge and experience.
 He has been guiding in Chile for 15 years and has been bringing small numbers of clients to explore this zone with him for the past four.
 Donny will also be our camp host for the first session, with one of his interns likely taking over for the second.

 7 DAYS RIDING/10 DAYS TOTAL

-AUGUST 19-28: Participants will need to arrive in Santiago (airport code SCL) early on (or before) August 19.
+SESSION ONE: Participants will need to arrive in Santiago (airport code SCL) early on (or before) August 19.
 We will return to Santiago on August 28 for departures later that evening.

-AUGUST 31-SEPTEMBER 9: Participants will need to arrive in Santiago (airport code SCL) early on (or before) August 31.
+SESSION TWO: Participants will need to arrive in Santiago (airport code SCL) early on (or before) August 31.
 We will return to Santiago on September 9 for departures later that evening.

 40 Tribes Lead and Tail Guides; Airport transfers and private transport between all locations; 2 nights accommodation in cabañas at the river lodge (1 before the basecamp week and 1 after) including meals; 1 night accommodation in a mountain refugio including meals; 6 nights basecamp accommodation in 3-person tents with a large dome tent for kitchen and dining; Basecamp host and made-from-scratch meals; 7 days of epic guided skiing/splitboarding!

 PRICE DOES NOT INCLUDE

 Airfare and baggage fees; Medical/evacuation insurance; Meals in Santiago and on transfer days; Alcohol; Tips for guides.